Gonorrhea |

 How do people get gonorrhea?

 Gonorrhea is spread through contact with the penis, vagina, mouth, or anus.
 Ejaculation does not have to occur for gonorrhea to be transmitted or acquired.
 Gonorrhea can also be spread from mother to baby during delivery.
+People who have had gonorrhea and received treatment may get infected again if they have sexual contact with a person infected with gonorrhea.

 Who is at risk for gonorrhea?